 The area of El Gancho was home to the festival a few years ago so there is still a lot of street art around Las Armas which is pretty central.
 I went to the 2018 festival which was held out of the city in Oliver, although it’s still very accessible if you want to see it on your trip to Zaragoza too.

 For more details on the festival and where you can see the street art, read my guide to Festival Asalto.

-Wander the Sunday Market in Las Armas
+Sunday Market in Las Armas

 If you are in Zaragoza on a Sunday morning be sure to visit the markets in Las Armas.
 It’s a fairly small market but there are plenty of local artisan stalls to look at and the vibe is very relaxed, friendly and local making for a great experience in Zaragoza.

 I visited Zaragoza with the Zaragoza Tourism board but all opinions and thoughts are my own.
-This post contains affiliate links but at no extra cost to you.